-The two typical floor plates are stacked on top of one another in such a way that the balconies of each unit is not aligned vertically with those of neighbouring units directly above and below.
+The two typical floor plates are stacked on top of one another in such a way that the balconies of each apartment are not aligned vertically with those of neighbouring ones directly above and below.
 This creates two types of balconies on each floor: a single height balcony which is covered by the floor above it, and a double height balcony which is covered by a floor two floors above.
 This reduces downward overlooking as it creates more distance between the balconies along the height of the building, as the balcony seen diagonally from above is always two floors down.
 In the single height balconies which are covered by the floor above them, a curtain is provided to enable the residents to use them as open balconies or enclosed loggias.
 The curtains also add an air of vitality and spontaneity to the apartments.

 This assemblage of floors not only provides prospective residents with extremely private balconies, but it gives them choice beyond apartment sizes, including balcony size, orientation, whether they are covered or open, single or double height.
 The irregular curvilinear shape of the building, combined with the ability to choose their internal configuration, also provides an unusual diversity of room shapes within the building.